What is Peace Corps Prep and Who can Participate

 - Commun 450: Cross-Cultural Communication

 - Global 477: The Global Politics of Human Rights

 Substantial intercultural experience can include studying or volunteering abroad, supporting new immigrants or refugees acculturate to the United States, or volunteering in diverse schools.
 This type of experience would also strengthen your Peace Corps candidacy significantly.

 Students must complete three professional development activities.
 This could include:

 - Having your resume critiqued by UWM’s Career Planning and Resource Center.

 - Attending a workshop or class on interview skills at UWM’s Career Planning and Resource Center.

 - Developing at least one significant leadership experience and being prepared to discuss it thoughtfully.
 For example, organizing a campus event, leading a work or volunteer project, or serving on the executive board of a student organization.

 Apply for Peace Corps Prep

 Meet like-minded students with a common interest in international public service, global travel, and career advancement.
-Applications are accepted on a rolling basis starting Dec.
-1, 2021 and require an essay and a transcript.
 The program is open to sophomores and juniors, as well as seniors who will be graduating at least six months from the time of application to the Peace Corps Prep program.